-The tangible and intangible personal property used by the Tax Collector is reported as capital assets in the statement of net position as part of the basic financial statements of the County.
-Upon acquisition, such assets are recorded as expenditures in the General Fund of the Tax Collector and are capitalized at cost in the capital assets accounts of the County.
+Tangible and intangible personal property used by the Tax Collector is reported as capital assets in the statement of net position as part of the basic financial statements of the County.
+Upon acquisition, such assets are recorded as capital outlay in the General Fund and are capitalized at cost in the capital asset accounts of the County.
 The Tax Collector maintains custodial responsibility for the capital assets used by its office.